 Exploring the spectrum of fine confections

-Roasted nuts caramelized to perfection are ground into a smooth paste, adding texture and deep nutty flavors to bonbons.
+Piedmont nuts caramelized to perfection are ground into a smooth paste, adding texture and deep nutty flavors to Easter bonbons.

 Glossy molded bonbons